 Starting college without having your major picked out isn't a bad thing.
 It's a chance to experiment.
 If something in the course catalog catches your interest, try it out.
-Who knows...that course in entomology could end up being the most fascinating class you've ever taken.
-It could even lead you to major in the field.
+Who knows, that course in entomology could end up being the most fascinating class you've ever taken.
+It could even lead you to a major.

-Contact the Career Center to talk with a counselor about your major.
-They will likely have you do a career test/assessment, explore your interests and develop a list of tangible steps to help you decide on your major including talking with faculty and academic mentors.
+Contact Career Development to talk with a counselor about your major.
+They will likely have you do a career inventory or assessment, explore your interests, and develop a list of tangible steps to help you decide which majors make sense for you.